 Carefully familiarize yourself with the FAA’s requirements before deciding on a course to study for the test.

-After you pass your test you’ll be ready to apply for jobs in all the industries we’ve listed, or even start your own drone business.
+After you pass your test you’ll be ready to apply for jobs in all the industries we’ve listed or even start your own drone business.

-But like I mentioned before, most drone pilot jobs usually require specific skills on top of drone flying, so a good rule of thumb is to make sure you’re proficient in the field you’re applying for.
+But as I mentioned before, most drone pilot jobs usually require specific skills on top of drone flying, so a good rule of thumb is to make sure you’re proficient in the field you’re applying for.

 As I’ve covered so far in the article, drone jobs are rarely just about flying a drone.
 You need more skills on top of your drone skills, but that doesn’t make it impossible or difficult.

 In fact, it only gives you less competition.
 If you’re willing to go the extra mile and take the time to acquire extra skills, you’ll be far ahead of the competition.
-So in conclusion…
+So, in conclusion…

-One last piece of advice, get into the habit of flying your drone everyday if you’re serious about making a career out of it.
+One last piece of advice, get into the habit of flying your drone every day if you’re serious about making a career out of it.
 Persistence is key to improving your craft and you’ll get better faster than everyone else.